Mapping Pipelines from U.S. Government Data

 1 javascript:(function()%7Bdocument.onclick%3Dfunction()%7Bnavigator.clipboard.writeText(document.getElementById('coordinates').textContent.substring(12))%3B%7D%7D)()

-Click this bookmark while looking at the Public Viewer, and every subsequent click on the map will copy the coordinates into your clipboard.
-In JOSM, simply open the Add Node tool (Shift+D) and paste in the coordinates.
-Rinse and repeat until you’ve traced a pipeline.
+Clicking this bookmark while looking at the Public Viewer will make every subsequent click on the map copy the coordinates into your clipboard.
+This way, you can simply open the Add Node tool in JOSM ( Shift+D ), paste in the coordinates, and repeat until you’ve traced a pipeline.

-If bookmarklets make you uncomfortable, you can achieve the same effect by pasting this into your browser console:
+If bookmarklets aren’t your thing, you can achieve the same effect by pasting this into your browser’s Javascript console:

 1 2 3 4 5 6 7 document.onclick = function() { navigator.clipboard.writeText( document.getElementById('coordinates') .textContent .substring(12) ); };